-LINkIN-Ghana, with core team being Drs.
-Grace Marquis (Faculty of Agriculture and Environmental Sciences, McGill), Nii Addy (Desautels Faculty of Management, McGill), and Richmond Aryeetey (School of Public Health, University of Ghana), will support a network of exceptional scholars from diverse disciplines who are at the doctoral, post-doctoral, and early career stages.
+LINkIN-Ghana, with core team being Dr. Grace Marquis (Faculty of Agriculture and Environmental Sciences, McGill), Dr. Nii Addy (Desautels Faculty of Management, McGill), and Dr. Richmond Aryeetey (School of Public Health, University of Ghana), will support a network of exceptional scholars from diverse disciplines who are at the doctoral, post-doctoral, and early career stages.

 To thoroughly understand the complexity of agriculture and food security as well as their link to nutrition and to better appreciate diverse sectors’ contribution to these issues, the program integrates research and professional training with internships hosted at non-academic institutions working in rural communities.